For a Lost Soldier: Reception

 Despite its controversial themes, Kerbosch said that the film was broadly accepted.
 "In Holland, audiences just took it as a love story," he said.
 "And that's also what happened in New York, because it's a love story, a beautiful and romantic one at that."

-Richard Gartner, a PHD Psychologist, Psychoanalyst, Psychotherapist, and cofounder MaleSurvivor: the National Organization against Male Sexual Victimization, says in his "Cinematic Depictions of Boyhood Sexual Victimization", "Like the many coming-of-age films involving boys and older women discussed above, For a Lost Soldier emphasizes the erotic component of the intimacy between the boy and man, as well as the boy’s eagerness for the relationship.
-The nostalgic, romantic mood of Summer of ‘42 is evident in this movie as well, and in many ways For a Lost Soldier gives the same message to gay boys that Summer of ‘42 gives to heterosexual boys, namely, that he is very lucky to “come of age” via sexuality with an adult, in this case a man.
+Psychologist Richard Gartner, cofounder of MaleSurvivor, the national organization against male sexual victimization, says in his journal article "Cinematic Depictions of Boyhood Sexual Victimization":

+Like the many coming-of-age films involving boys and older women discussed above, For a Lost Soldier emphasizes the erotic component of the intimacy between the boy and man, as well as the boy's eagerness for the relationship.
+The nostalgic, romantic mood of Summer of '42 is evident in this movie as well, and in many ways For a Lost Soldier gives the same message to gay boys that Summer of ‘42 gives to heterosexual boys, namely, that he is very lucky to 'come of age' via sexuality with an adult, in this case a man.

-Yet For a Lost Soldier gives a complex message about Jeroen’s “sexual initiation.”
-Though understated, there is more obvious ambivalence here than in Summer of ‘42 about sexual behavior with the adult object of the boy’s adoring desire.
+Yet For a Lost Soldier gives a complex message about Jeroen's "sexual initiation."
+Though understated, there is more obvious ambivalence here than in Summer of '42 about sexual behavior with the adult object of the boy's adoring desire.
 There are hints that Jeroen, while lonely and longing for an eroticized relationship with Walt, is mainly looking for an intense bond to a man with whom he can identify and on whom he can depend, rather than for an explicit adult sexual relationship.
-Walt’s warmth and interest in him would be a heady experience for any lonely boy.
+Walt's warmth and interest in him would be a heady experience for any lonely boy.
 Yet, at several points Jeroen diverts Walt from overt sexuality; and the look of fear and pain on his face before and during anal intercourse belies the otherwise ecstatic feeling of the scene.
-His sexual betrayal by Walt is twofold: his implicitly eroticized hero worship is turned into unambiguous adult sexuality, and subsequently Walt’s promise of interpersonal intimacy is broken by a heedless and callous desertion.
-The enigmatic ending suggests that Jeroen has had troubled intimate relationships ever since being seduced and abandoned as a 12-year-old by a man he adored."
+His sexual betrayal by Walt is twofold: his implicitly eroticized hero worship is turned into unambiguous adult sexuality, and subsequently Walt's promise of interpersonal intimacy is broken by a heedless and callous desertion.
+The enigmatic ending suggests that Jeroen has had troubled intimate relationships ever since being seduced and abandoned as a 12-year-old by a man he adored.

 Stephen Holden of The New York Times praised the film's "refusal to load the story with contemporary psychological and social baggage" but wrote that the film was unable to achieve a "coherent dramatic frame".
-He added that the film does not insinuate Walt was responsible for harming Jeroen or had abused Jeroen, and also that within the work "is no mention of homosexuality."
+He added that the film does not insinuate Walt had harmed or abused Jeroen, and also that within the work "is no mention of homosexuality."